AdobeDocs/experience-manager-65.en/help/sites-developing/we-retail-editable-templates.md

    http://localhost:4502/editor.html/content/we-retail/language-masters/en/equipment.html

-1. Note that the mode selector no longer offers a Design mode.
+1. The mode selector no longer offers a Design mode.
 All pages for We.Retail are based on editable templates and to alter the design of editable templates they must be edited in the template editor.
 1. From the **Page information** menu select **Edit Template**.
 1. You are now editing the Hero Page template.

    The structure mode of the page lets you modify the structure of the template.
-This includes for example the components that are allowed in the layout container.
+This includes for example, the components that are allowed in the layout container.

    ![chlimage_1-138](assets/chlimage_1-138.png)